 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The line of credit, for which interest varies as a function of prime, and loans from the Government of Canada, for which interest varies as a function of the yield on comparable Treasury bills, expose the CDC to a cash flow risk.
-It is unlikely that interest rates will fluctuate significantly to expose CDC to a significant cash flow risk given the interest rates have low volatility.
+The higher interest rates have not had a material impact on the CDC due to the low levels of government loans this year..